mm842/lobpy/README.md

 * **Rama Cont**
 * **Marvin S. Mueller**

-For the theoretical framework as well as results from the running code see [Cont, Keller-Ressel, Mueller (2018)](in preparation)
+For the theoretical framework as well as results from the running code see [Cont,Mueller (2018)](in preparation)

 ## License